 You may choose to nominate a percentage of the value of your estate or a fixed cash sum.
 Either way we are very grateful for the support you are giving to the gardens.

-Specific bequest – You can identify a gift in the form of other property such as a piece of real property or other property.
+You can identify a gift in the form of a particular asset such as a piece of real property or other.

 Our supporters usually choose to make their gift for ‘general purposes’ because, at the time of making their will, the garden is growing and maturing and will take many years for it to become fully established.

 A gift made today for ‘general purposes’ gives more flexibility and less administration than a specific gift.
-A ‘general purposes’ gift would be put to good use in the development of the garden that is happening now.
+A ‘general purpose gift’ would be put to good use in the development of the garden that is happening now.

-Depending on the size of the gift, it could be allocated to, say, a specific project such as the amphitheatre, the Visitor Centre, the parterre garden or the Louisa Atkinson Fern Garden, creating an ongoing memory to you.
+Depending on the size of your gift, it could be allocated to, say, a specific project such as the amphitheatre, the VFunction Centre, the parterre garden or the Louisa Atkinson Fern Garden, creating an ongoing memory of you.

 If you would like to discuss a special purpose gift, we ask you to call us to discuss.